Tamulavage/NaiveTicket/README.md

 `public class TicketMachine`<br>
 or<br>
 `class public TicketMachine`<br>
-in the outer wrapper of a class?
+in the outer wrapper of a class? yes

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?